batyrchary/RIVA/README.md

   ##### 1. Dependency

   We used vmtouch to evict pages from cache.
-Details of installation and usage can be found in https://hoytech.com/vmtouch/
+For details of installation and usage of vmtouch please check: https://hoytech.com/vmtouch/

   ##### 2. Notes